📅 February 03, 2020•

-[dropcap color=”color-default” font=”arial” style=”normal” size=”ltt-3em”]B[/dropcap]e warned: Consumers often experience sticker shock when they first look at some of the higher end garage storage systems.
-If you are a serious automobile mechanic, however, you should probably not buy any garage cabinets unless and until you can afford the premium brands and models.
+Be warned: Consumers often experience sticker shock when they first look at some of the higher-end garage storage systems.
+If you are an automobile mechanic, however, you should probably not buy any garage cabinets unless and until you can afford the premium brands and models.
 When it comes to garages that need to support serious automotive work, cheap garage storage can turn out to be very expensive.

 If you put these heavy tools in a flimsy cabinet or in a drawer with an unreinforced plywood bottom, you are asking for trouble.
-Sooner rather than later, the storage cabinets will begin to break down or the bottoms will fall out of the drawers.
-Cheap solutions that aren’t lasting solutions are rarely a good idea.
+Sooner rather than later, the storage cabinets will begin to break down, or the bases will fall out of the drawers.
+Affordable solutions that aren't lasting solutions are rarely a good idea.

 Homeowners who use their garage for auto mechanics will also need to invest in a rolling tool chest.
 This is likely to be the most expensive piece of storage equipment they buy, but it is also the most important.
-The chest needs to house all sorts of different wrench sets — from small torx wrenches to large spanners — along with the host of specialty tools that modern cars require.
+The chest needs to house all sorts of different wrench sets -- from small Torx wrenches to large spanners -- along with the host of specialty tools that modern cars require.
 Each tool system requires its own storage area, and a rolling tool chest is absolutely the best solution.
-Likewise, a workbench that is able to accommodate heavy metal parts and significant banging, grinding, drilling and other heavy-duty work is an essential component for this sort of “working” garage.
+Likewise, a workbench that can accommodate heavy metal parts and significant banging, grinding, drilling and other heavy-duty work is an essential component for this sort of "working" garage.